btherens/vanity.html/readme.md

 - __includes__: simple reference files that link client-side libraries together (html/js/css)
   - head.php: the head element of html response. includes site metadata
   - script.php: reference any necessary js libraries
-  - style.php: reference any css libraries
+  - style.php: reference any css libraries. altered css is served to pdf printer to ensure color variables are properly used

 ## notes
 unaffiliated content used in readme.md